 If you are looking for a place to stay, this is it, its a wonderful place, the views are terrific, the kitchen has everything you need, the hosts are a credit, if you need anything just ask, there is a Morrisons and Aldi supermarkets only 5 mins away by car, this is an ideal place to use as a base Looe and Pollpero, and the Eden project only a short distance away, there is a log burner to keep you warm on a cold chilly night which we never used as we had a heatwave in April, I give this a rating of 10/10 and would highly recommend this as your first choice.

-Winnow Barn is a lovingly renovated, reverse level, barn conversion with a host of character features including exposed roof trusses, original oak lintels, and a positively baronial 45' open plan living and dining area.
+Winnow Barn is a lovingly renovated, large and luxurious, reverse level, barn conversion with a host of character features including exposed roof trusses, original oak lintels, and a positively baronial 45' open plan living and dining area.
 It is in the grounds of Penhawger farm which has a history dating back to the Domesday book and is set in a stunning tranquil valley just outside Merrymeet but close to the magical views and walks of Bodmin Moor with exposed tors, standing stones and Bronze Age archaeology.

 Discounts available for a couple staying for 7 nights outside of peak season, using one room only.